 - Text the pupil's parent/carer after 9.10am on the morning of the first day of unexplained absence to ascertain the reason.
-If the academy don't hear anything.
-Then they will call the pupil's emergency contacts, asking them to call us back to inform reason for absence.
-If still no contact, the academy may take whatever measures are necessary to ensure the safety and wellbeing of the child.
-This may include phoning other emergency contacts or visiting the house, or contacting the police. - Identify whether the absence is approved or not. - Identify the correct absence code to use and input it as soon as the reason for absence is ascertained this will be no later than 5 working days after the session - Call and text the parent/carer on each day that the absence continues without explanation to ensure proper safeguarding action is taken where necessary.
+If the academy cannot reach any of the pupil's emergency contacts, the academy will carry out a home visit to the family home.
+In the event we do not make contact, the academy may take whatever measures are necessary to ensure the safety and wellbeing of the child, this may include contacting the police. - Identify whether the absence is approved or not. - Identify the correct absence code to use and input it as soon as the reason for absence is ascertained this will be no later than 5 working days after the session - Call and text the parent/carer on each day that the absence continues without explanation to ensure proper safeguarding action is taken where necessary.
 If absence continues, the academy will consider involving the School Attendance Support Team and or other frontline services.